 Shaving Brush Tips & Advice

 While using a shaving brush may not be mandatory, there’s no doubting the enhancement it can bring to any shaving experience.
-Besides the classic, regal feeling shaving brushes provide, a brush also clears away facial dirt and oil, lifts the stubborn whiskers and softens beard hair for an easier, smoother shave.
-So, if you have a tough time shaving, or are just looking to upgrade your routine, check out our tips and advice on shaving brushes.
+Besides the classic, regal feeling our men’s shaving brushes provide, a brush also clears away facial dirt and oil, lifts the stubborn whiskers and softens beard hair for an easier, smoother shave.
+So, if you have a tough time shaving, or are just looking to upgrade your routine, check out our tips and advice on shaving brushes for men.

 What Type of Shaver Are You?